iqbalabd/iqbalabd.github.io/README.md

 ### CNAME file

-In order to use custom domains on GitHub Pages, you'll need to make sure the CNAME file gets published everytime you do `make github`:
+In order to use custom domains on GitHub Pages, you'll need to make sure the CNAME file gets published every time you do `make github`:

 https://stackoverflow.com/questions/33384328/how-can-i-add-a-cname-file-to-the-root-of-the-master